 Long-Term Results with Clean Eating

-For a New Year’s resolution you can actually stick to, you need to stay away from fad diets and start a clean eating plan instead.
+For a plan you can actually stick to, you need to stay away from fad diets and start a clean eating plan instead.

 But What Does a Clean Eating Diet Entail?

 The exact details might vary from person to person based on individual nutritional needs, but in general, clean eating includes the following:

 1 Foods that are not genetically modified or heavily sprayed with chemicals and without additives, preservatives, dyes, or other artificial elements

 2 Protein from animals raised on their natural diets, not confined to commercial feedlots

 3 Fats and oils that aren’t hydrogenated and don’t contain excessive amounts of omega-6 fats

 4 A balance of omega-3, omega-6, and omega-9 fats from sources such as extra virgin olive oil, avocados, nuts, seeds, grass-fed proteins, and wild-caught fish

 5 25 to 35 grams of saturated fat per day; 25 grams of fiber per day